 Brandy started going into this phase with her third album, Full Moon and amped it up even more with her Afrodisiac album.

 Zigzagged but mostly inverted with X Japan over the 2008 reunion and forward, which used to have songs such as Stab Me In The Back,Orgasm,Standing Sex, and the like - as well as lots of onstage man-on-man fanservice - as a regular feature of the setlist for almost all live shows.
 Post 2008, Orgasm was the only one to remain in the setlist (and only then for certain shows for the full version - the gigs outside Japan didn't even feature the full version, if they featured it at all), and most of the homoerotic fanservice became more of the Witty Banter and Call Back variety.

 The birth of the WWE Divas archetype in The Attitude Era.
-Before then the female wrestlers in the company were normal looking women wrestling in singlets.
+Before then the female wrestlers in the company were average-looking women wrestling in singlets.
 Then along came Sable - a stunningly beautiful glamour model.
 Whenever she did moves, the fans went wild and so WWE started bringing in more pretty ladies.
-They also had Cat Fight matches such as evening gown matches, bra and panties matches, gravy bowl matches etc.
+Not only did the standard wrestling outfits for women become considerably skimpier, they also had Cat Fight matches such as evening gown matches, bra and panties matches, gravy bowl matches etc.